 The Affordable Care Act (ACA, or Obamacare if you prefer) has probably had a significant impact on your health insurance.
 Did you realize that Obamacare has had an effect on your taxes as well?
 Here are a few of the tax ramifications of the ACA.

-The penalty for not having insurance for the 2015 tax year is the greater of $325 per adult in the household and $162.50 per child up to $975 for a family, or 2% of household income above the threshold to file a tax return for your filing status.
-In 2016, this will rise to $695 per adult and $347.50 per child up to $2,085 for a family, or 2.5% of your household income — so it is important to sign up during the open enrollment period.
+The penalty for not having insurance for the 2017 tax year is the greater of $695 per adult in the household and $347.50 per child up to $2,085 for a family, or 2.5% of household income above the threshold to file a tax return for your filing status up to the cost of the national average premium for the least-expensive bronze plan in a market.
 Every month without suitable insurance coverage incurs one month's worth of the penalty, although short gaps could be exempted.

 To verify your status, you will receive a 1095 form — either A, B, or C depending on the source of your insurance.
 1095-A forms are supplied by the federal exchange and are necessary to fill out tax forms if you purchased coverage through the exchange.
 Insurers provide 1095-B forms, while employers supply 1095-C forms.
 Neither B nor C forms are necessary for you to fill out your taxes.